A unit-level small area model with misclassified covariates: Simulation study

-with normal errors.
-The number of areas was set to $m=20$; the number of observations per area is random, with $n_i$ ranging from $3$ to $50$.
-We generated 50 replicated samples from model (\ref{mod:sim}) above, defining the underlying, unobservable data.
-For each sample, the actual observations were obtained by perturbing the original categories of $X$ through a diagonal transition matrix $P$ with diagonal entries $p_{kk}=p$ and uniform off-diagonal entries.
+with $N_{i}$ ranging from $10^3$ to $10^6$.
+The number of areas was set to $m=20$.
+We set $K=3$ and sample $x_{ij}$ iid from a uniform discrete distribution.
+We also set $\sigma^{2}_{e}=100$, $\sigma^{2}_{u}=16$ and regression parameter $\beta=(50,5,-10)$. \\ We generated 100 replicated samples from the model in Equation (\ref{mod:sim}).
+For each replicated sample, we select a random number of observations per area, ranging from $3$ to $50$.
+The actual observations $X$ in each sample were obtained by perturbing the true categories of $x$ through a transition matrix $P$ with diagonal entries $p_{kk}=p$ and off-diagonal entries all equal to $\frac{1-p_{kk}}{K-1}$, \silvia{$k=1, \dots, K$}.
 To investigate the effect of the misclassification, four levels of perturbation were set: $p=(0.5,0.6,0.7,0.8)$.
-Following the simulation scheme in \citet{Ghosh:2006} and \citet{Torabi:2009}, for $K=3$ we set $\sigma^{2}_{e}=100$, $\sigma^{2}_{u}=16$ and regression parameter $\beta=(50,5,-10)$